 Learn how to change process priority in Linux or Unix.
-Using renice command understand how to alter priority of running processes.
+Using the renice command understands how to alter the priority of running processes.

-Processes in kernel have their own scheduling priorities and using which they get served by kernel.
-If you have loaded system and needs to have some processes serve before others you need to change process priority.
+Processes in the kernel have their own scheduling priorities and using which they get served by the kernel.
+If you have a loaded system and need to have some processes serve before others you need to change process priority.
 This process is also called renicing since we use

 renice command to change process priority.

 There are nice values defined from 0 to 20.
 20 being the highest.
-Process with low nice values gets service before process with high nice value.
+The process with low nice values gets service before the process with a high nice value.
 So if you want a particular process to get served first you need to lower its nice value.
-Administrator may also choose to mark negative nice value (down upto -20) to speed up processes further more.
-Lets see how to change process priority –
+Administrators may also choose to mark negative nice value (down up to -20) to speed up processes furthermore.
+Let’s see how to change process priority –

-There are 3 ways to select target for
+There are 3 ways to select a target for

 renice command.
 Once can submit process id (PID) or user ID or process group ID.
-Normally we use PID and UID in real world so we will see these options.
+Normally we use PID and UID in the real-world so we will see these options.
 New priority or nice value can be defined with option

 # ps -eo pid,user,nice,command | grep 30411 30411 root 0 top 31567 root 0 grep 30411